What Is IRS Audit Reconsideration?

 It is more important at the audit reconsideration stage to make the best presentation possible and get it right the first time.
 The audit reconsideration procedures are not a matter of right for taxpayers and the taxpayers don’t have rights to challenge the outcome in Tax Court as with the ordinary audit outcome, and other court remedies to challenge the underlying liability generally require full-payment of the tax.
 Thus, the IRS has less incentive during this process to expend extra energy getting to the right answer if it is not presented clearly and effectively.
 For this reason, many taxpayer who don’t wish to make the same mistake twice prefer to hire a competent and experienced tax-controversy professional to navigate the process.

 Daniel W. Layton has successfully used the audit reconsideration process to reduce his clients’ liabilities.
 The audit reconsideration process is only one of many tools available to taxpayers who should not owe or cannot afford to pay the tax liabilities.
-Examples of other options include Offers in Compromise (part of the “Fresh Start” program), challenging the liabilities at the audit or administrative appeals levels, Tax Court litigation or post-payment District Court or Court of Claims litigation, Innocent Spouse Relief, or challenging the liability through Collection Due Process procedures.
+Examples of other options include Offers in Compromise (part of the “Fresh Start” program) (Form 656), challenging the liabilities at the audit or administrative appeals levels, Tax Court litigation or post-payment District Court or Court of Claims litigation, Innocent Spouse Relief, or challenging the liability through Collection Due Process procedures.
 Each of these may or may not be options depending on your circumstances, and each option available to you may have costs (such as extending the IRS’s time to collect) or benefits that a tax professional should advise you of.

 Tax Attorney Daniel W. Layton may be contacted at (949) 301-9829.